Copyright law of the United States: Misappropriation

-A copyrighted work may contain elements which are not copyrightable, such as facts, ideas, themes, or content in the public domain.
+A copyrighted work may contain elements that are not copyrightable, such as content in the public domain, themes, facts, or ideas.
 A plaintiff alleging misappropriation must first demonstrate that what the defendant appropriated from the copyrighted work was protectable.
 Second, a plaintiff must show that the intended audience will recognize substantial similarities between the two works.
 The intended audience may be the general public, or a specialized field.
 The degree of similarity necessary for a court to find misappropriation is not easily defined.
 Indeed, "the test for infringement of a copyright is of necessity vague."

 Two methods are used to determine if unlawful appropriation has occurred: the "subtractive method" and the "totality method".

 The subtractive method, also known as the "abstraction/subtraction approach", seeks to analyze which parts of a copyrighted work are protectible and which are not.
 The unprotected elements are subtracted and the fact finder then determines whether substantial similarities exist in the protectible expression which remains.
 For instance, if the copyright holder for West Side Story alleged infringement, the elements of that musical borrowed from Romeo and Juliet would be subtracted before comparing it to the allegedly infringing work because Romeo and Juliet exists in the public domain.

 The totality method, also known as the "total concept and feel" approach, takes the work as a whole with all elements included when determining if a substantial similarity exists.

 This was first formulated in Roth Greeting Cards v.
 United Card Co.
 (1970).
 The individual elements of the alleged infringing work may by themselves be substantially different from their corresponding part in the copyrighted work, but nevertheless taken together be a clear misappropriation of copyrightable material.

 Modern courts may sometimes use both methods in their analysis of misappropriation.
 In other instances, one method may find misappropriation while the other would not, making misappropriation a contentious topic in infringement litigation.